MichaelDecent/monty/README.md

 ~~~
 $ gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty
 ~~~

-* Any output must be printed on `stdout`
-* Any error message must be printed on `stderr`
-	* [Here is a link to a GitHub repository](https://github.com/sickill/stderred) that could help you making sure your errors are printed on `stderr`

 ## Authors ##
 * Michael NWOGHA - [github](https://github.com/michaeldecent)